Iowa Events Center: Current

-Wells Fargo Arena
+Casey's Center

-Named for title sponsor Wells Fargo Financial Services, Wells Fargo Arena has been the Des Moines area's primary venue for sporting events and concerts since it opened on July 12, 2005.
+Named for title sponsor Casey's, Casey's Center (formerly named Wells Fargo Arena) has been the Des Moines area's primary venue for sporting events and concerts since it opened on July 12, 2005.
 The state high school wrestling and basketball tournaments have been held there since 2006.
 In fall 2007, it became home to the Iowa Energy (later named Iowa Wolves) of the NBA D-League/G League.
-The following spring, the reactivated Iowa Barnstormers arena football began playing at the Wells Fargo Arena.
-Wells Fargo Arena seats 15,181 for hockey games, 16,110 for basketball games, and as many as 16,980 for concerts.
+The following spring, the reactivated Iowa Barnstormers arena football began playing at the Casey's Center.
+Casey's Center seats 15,181 for hockey games, 16,110 for basketball games, and as many as 16,980 for concerts.

-Hy-Vee Hall
+EMC Expo Center

-Hy-Vee Hall, which the Hy-Vee supermarket chain (based in West Des Moines) owns the naming rights to, is the Iowa Events Center's new exhibition hall.
+EMC Expo Center (formerly named Hy-Vee Hall, which the Hy-Vee supermarket chain (based in West Des Moines) owned the naming rights to), is the Iowa Events Center's new exhibition hall.
 It features 100,000 square feet (9,000 m2) of space for trade shows, conventions, and other major events.
 It also features eight meeting rooms with a total of 15,000 square feet (1,400 m2) of meeting space.
 The south end of Hy-Vee Hall houses the Iowa Hall of Pride, which honors the achievements of Iowa high school athletes and performers.

 Although it was still incomplete, Hy-Vee Hall hosted its first event, the Autumn Festival, from October 21 through October 23, 2004.
 It was formally dedicated on December 15, 2004, while the Iowa Hall of Pride opened to the public on February 23, 2005.